hoekelekli/graph-viewer-vr/README.md

 # graph-viewer-vr
-This Unity application plots graphml files into 3D space and is intended to be used on Android in virtual reality.
+This Unity application plots graphml-files into 3D space and is intended to be used on Android devices in virtual reality.
+See WorkflowDemo.md for instructions.

 # My Contributions
 Everything except the directories "Assets/Prefabs", "Assets/Resources", "Assets/Scripts",